Gisleudo-Cortez/Gisleudo-Cortez/README.md

 - 🚀 Founder of OURODATA SOFTWARE E ANALISES LTDA
 - 🔬 Specialized in experimental design, A/B testing, and statistical analysis
 - 🤖 Experienced in implementing AI solutions for business
-- 📈 Proficient in time series analysis and predictive modelingA
+- 📈 Proficient in time series analysis and predictive modeling
 - 🔬 Focused on creating integrated systems that combine AI and statistical analysis
 - 🌱 Always learning and exploring new technologies
 </br>

 <br>
 My focus with data science is to create integrated systems using artificial inteligence and statistical analysis to create a data driven enviroment for for companies and individuals
 </br>